Churchill, Somerset: Transport

 Bus services are available to WestonSuperMare, Bristol, Wells, Cheddar, Shipham, and a limited number of other destinations.
-A Megabus service, known as the "South West Falcon", connects Devon with Somerset, Bristol Airport and Bristol, and can be boarded from a number of bus stops in the parish.
+The South West Falcon coach service, connects Devon with Somerset, Bristol Airport and Bristol, and can be boarded from a number of bus stops in the parish.
 Three heavily trafficked major roads traverse the parish: the A38, the A368 and the B313.
 Congestion results from the lack of an adequate east to west road link immediately south of Bristol.
-However, Churchill's proximity to Bristol Airport and Yatton Railway Station, and to the M5 motorway, junction 21 is 7 miles, and junction 22 is 10 miles, make it a good location for people whose work takes them about the country.
+However, Churchill's proximity to Bristol Airport and Yatton railway station, and to the M5 motorway, junction 21 is 7 miles, and junction 22 is 10 miles, make it a good location for people whose work takes them about the country.
 The Second Severn Crossing adds to mobility and the M4 is 20 miles away.

 The Churchill and Langford Minibus Society is a community minibus, driven by volunteer drivers, providing transport for the parishes of Burrington, Churchill, Shipham, Banwell, Sandford and Winscombe.
 The society was founded in 1974 with enough money being raised to begin services by 1975.
 The driving force behind the society was Arthur Raymond Millard (Ray Millard), a former chairman of Churchill Parish Council, who was also responsible for restoring the Jubilee Clock Tower at Churchill from 1976 to 1977.
 Anyone who has need of transport, both ablebodied and disabled, is eligible for membership.
 The society currently runs a 10seater minibus, adapted with an electric ramp for access, which takes people from the villages into WestonsuperMare eight times a fortnight.
 It also takes people to Winscombe, Wrington, Worle, Clevedon, Yatton, Wells and Nailsea, runs monthly trips to the Curzon Community Cinema, Clevedon and other social outings.
 The society was awarded a grant from the Government Community Transport fund in 2017 allowing the society to purchase the current minibus.
 The grant was awarded on the basis that, in addition to their existing scheduled service, the society would provide community transport for the Parish of Sandford and Winscombe.
 The minibus is also used by The Good Companions scheme that aims to reduce social isolation in the community.